-The Group has classified equity shares at fair value through other comprehensive income ("FVTOCI") where these investments are not held for selling in near future.
+The Group has classified equity shares at fair value through other comprehensive income ("FVTOCI") where these investments are not held for selling for short term profit taking.

 These equity investments are initially recognized and subsequently measured at fair value in the consolidated statement of financial position.
 All changes in fair value are recognized in equity through other comprehensive income.